nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ### 14.4 Download diagnostics report

-It is possible to download a diagnostics report file which can be included as additional information when registering issues for the Security server.
+It is possible to download a diagnostics report file which can be included as additional information when registering issues for the Security Server.
 File includes following information:
 - X-Road and Java version
 - OS version